-The closed guard is a superb position in Brazilian jiu-jitsu that gives the practitioner multiple opportunities to switch from the triangle choke to the armbar.
+The closed guard is a superb position in Brazilian jiu-jitsu that allows the practitioner to switch from the triangle choke to the armbar.
 Here’s how?

-The jiu-jitsu mount is another basic position in Brazilian jiu-jitsu that gives you multiple choices to go for mounted triangle armbar combo.
-Here’s how?
+The jiu-jitsu mount is another essential position in Brazilian jiu-jitsu.
+It gives you multiple choices to go for the mounted triangle armbar combo.

-The back mount is another basic position in BJJ martial arts to size an awesome triangle choke armbar combo.
-Here’s how?
+The back mount is another essential position in BJJ martial art.
+It can offer several terrific submission transitions, including the rear triangle choke to armbar combo.

 Triangle Omoplata Transition

-Through the video below, you’ll learn to get an awesome armbar triangle omoplata combo from closed guard.
-Source: MMA Leech
+The video below lets you learn to get an awesome armbar triangle omoplata combo from closed guard.

-During a BJJ fight, you must give all that is necessary to win, and it’s not always easy.
-But sometimes many competitors make mistakes finding themselves in a very deteriorating position like the BJJ triangle choke.
+During a fight, you must give all necessary to win, and it’s not always easy.
+But sometimes, competitors make mistakes finding themselves in a deteriorating position like the triangle choke.

-This happens, but you can’t just give at that point.
-So, you need to try an escape, and that is possible if you make the right BJJ moves at the right time.
+This happens, but you can’t just give up at that point.
+So, you need to try an escape, which is possible if you make good moves at the right time.

-The triangle choke is one of the top submissions that forces several BJJ competitors to tape out due to the high neck pressure.
-But, is there any chance to get out of it?
+The triangle choke is one of the top submissions that forces several grapplers to tape out due to the high neck pressure.
+But is there any chance of getting out of it?

-The good news is that there are particular sequence moves to escape the BJJ triangle.
-However, these BJJ escape moves will be effective if the triangle isn’t already locked.
+The good news is that a particular sequence moves to escape the triangle chokehold.
+However, these escape moves will be effective if the triangle isn’t already locked.

-Here are some tips to escape the BJJ triangle choke from the guard:
+Here are some tips to escape the triangle choke from the guard:

-- The first thing you need to adjust your posture and that will give time to breathe properly and prevent the choke.
+- You first need to adjust your posture, allowing you time to breathe correctly and prevent choking.